jsarnowski96/WebOrganizer/README.md

 DB_URL = <atlas_cluster_url>
 ```

-And replace the placeholders with your data.<br />
+Replace all placeholders with your data.<br />

 You don't have to manually create collections in the target database - they will be added automatically along with the first item.<br /><br />